 You can’t beat free, and you don’t have to spend a dime to give your favorite kids a homemade coupon book full of little splurges.
 Coupons could be for an extra hour of screen time on the weekend, a night off from chores or even a night of dessert before dinner.

 If you’re buying for a teen, it could be that a gift card for popular makeup chain Sephora is a better bet than guessing on makeup.
-Check out “8 Great Ways to Save at Sephora.”
+Check out “9 Ways to Save Money at Sephora.”

 Socks are boring, but toe socks are the bomb.
 Not only do they fit feet like a glove, but they come in all sorts of fun patterns.
-You can get frogs, cats or, for the more conservative child in your life, solid colors.
-Personally, I’m partial to these apparently Japanese-inspired bunnies.
+You can get frogs, cats or an array of colors.
+Personally, I’m partial to these bunnies.
 Best of all, you don’t have to break the bank to buy this toe-tally awesome gift.

-Those are 13 great kid gifts for less than $10, but they certainly aren’t your only options.
-If you’ve given a cheap gift that was a super hit, tell us about it in the comments below or on our Facebook page.
+If you’ve given a cheap gift that was a super hit with kids, tell us about it in the comments below or on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.